-The Firm has a written agreement with an unaffiliated promoter who solicits investment adviser clients on the Firm's behalf.
-The Firm has entered into a written agreement with a broker-dealer to refer from time-to-time prospective clients to the Firm in exchange for compensation.
-Pursuant to the agreement, the promoter provides each prospective client with a copy of the Firm's Form ADV Part 2, and a disclosure document setting forth the terms of the solicitation arrangement, including the nature of the relationship between the promoter and the Adviser and any fees to be paid to the promoter.
+The Firm had a written agreement with an unaffiliated promoter who solicited investment adviser clients on the Firm's behalf.
+The Firm entered into a written agreement with a broker-dealer to refer from time-to-time prospective clients to the Firm in exchange for compensation.
+Pursuant to the agreement, the promoter provided each prospective client with a copy of the Firm's Form ADV Part 2, and a disclosure document setting forth the terms of the solicitation arrangement, including the nature of the relationship between the promoter and the Adviser and any fees to be paid to the promoter.
 Payment from the Firm to the solicitor is typically paid out as a stated percentage of the client's paid advisory fee to the Firm.
 Clients are not charged any fee above the stated fee in their agreement with the Firm, nor do they incur any additional costs for being referred to the Firm by the promoter.
+The Firm is not engaging in new referral arrangements but does have a legacy relationship with accounts referred during the association.